 - 6.6 Within Table B3, the results show that the cumulative impact over the short, medium and long term is generally positive.
 Although the development policies indicate that in the short term there may be an uncertain or negative impact due to the development works that would be undertaken, within the middle and long term the effects often turn positive due to the criteria in additional NDP policies that provide mitigation methods against the development.
-Therefore, the majority of the policies will be balanced with sustainable polices to minimise environmental impact. - 6.7 Within the B4 assessment, which identified the cumulative effects of the Plan's policies, it was highlighted that the policies contained in the Ledbury NDP are not over and above the Core Strategy, therefore the cumulative effect will not exceed that of the Core Strategy Policies which have also been subject to a full Sustainability Appraisal. - No significant environmental problems are predicted as a result of the Ledbury NDP given that the Plan includes a settlement boundary to restrict development outside of the built form of the town and does not allocate any undeveloped sites for development.
-The plan does look to encourage small-scale food production in the NDP Area, which would likely be located on land outside the settlement boundary.
-It is possible therefore that such initiatives could affect landscape and biodiversity, however further information regarding the location, nature and scale would be required before the impacts of such schemes can be assessed. - 6.9 Mitigation measures have been included within the HRA assessment.
-The mitigation areas are mostly within sustainable development and transport considerations, traffic measures, energy conservation and renewable energy, design and conservation polices which this may help balance out development as well as the restriction of numbers for proposed housing development.
-These policies should help to provide mitigation against the potential adverse impacts from new development.
+Therefore, the majority of the policies will be balanced with sustainable polices to minimise environmental impact. - 6.7 Within the B4 assessment, which identified the cumulative effects of the Plan's policies, it was highlighted that the policies contained in the Ledbury NDP are not over and above the Core Strategy, therefore the cumulative effect will not exceed that of the Core Strategy Policies which have also been subject to a full Sustainability Appraisal. - 6.8 No significant environmental problems are predicted as a result of the Ledbury NDP given that the Plan includes a settlement boundary to restrict development outside of the built form of the town and does not allocate any undeveloped sites for development.
+The Plan does look to encourage small-scale food production in the NDP Area, which would likely be located on land outside the settlement boundary.
+It is possible therefore that such initiatives could affect landscape and biodiversity, however further information regarding the location, nature and scale would be required before the impacts of such schemes can be assessed.